-The average length of this bird is 12 to 15cm.
+The average length of this bird (which is also sometimes in the USA and Canada referred to as a society finch) is 12 to 15cm.

 Habitat and Distribution

-This is a domesticated type of Finch which cannot be found in the wild.
+This is a domesticated bird breed which cannot be found in the wild.

 On average these birds will live 4 to 6 years however they have been known to live for up to 8 years.